AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

   # and setting the color column to be of type "character", which helps later
 sample_info_tab$color <- as.character(sample_info_tab$color)

+sample_info_tab # to take a peek
 ```

-Taking a look at the sample_info_tab, we can see it simply has all 20 samples as rows, and four columns: 1) "temperature" for the temperature of the venting water was where collected; 2) "type" indicating if that sample is a blank, water sample, rock, or biofilm; 3) a characteristics column called "char" that just serves to distinguish between the main types of rocks (glassy, altered, or carbonate); and 4) "color", which has different R colors we can use later for plotting.
-This table can be made anywhere, e.g. in R, in excel, at the command line, you just need to make sure you read it into R properly.
+Taking a look at the `sample_info_tab`, we see it has the 16 samples as rows, and four columns: 1) "temperature" for the temperature of the venting water was where collected; 2) "type" indicating if that sample is a blank, water sample, rock, or biofilm; 3) a characteristics column called "char" that just serves to distinguish between the main types of rocks (glassy, altered, or carbonate); and 4) "color", which has different R colors we can use later for plotting.
+This table can be made anywhere (e.g. in R, in excel, at the command line), you just need to make sure you read it into R properly (which you should always check just like we did here to make sure it came in correctly).

 ## Beta diversity
 Beta diversity involves calculating metrics such as distances or dissimilarities based on pairwise comparisons of samples – they don't exist for a single sample, but rather only as metrics that relate samples to each other.
 Typically the first thing I do when I get a new dataset into R (whether it's marker-gene data like this, gene expression data, methylation levels, whatever) is generate some exploratory visualizations like ordinations and hierarchical clusterings.
 These give you a quick overview of how your samples relate to each other and can be a way to check for problems like batch effects.